-We have adopted and will maintain a code of ethics that establishes procedures for personal investments and restricts certain personal securities transactions.
+We have adopted and maintain a code of ethics that establishes procedures for personal investments and restricts certain personal securities transactions.
 Personnel subject to the code may invest in securities for their personal investment accounts, including securities that may be purchased or held by us, so long as such investments are made in accordance with the code's requirements.
-We may be prohibited under the 1940 Act from conducting certain transactions with our affiliates without the prior approval of our directors who are not interested persons and, in some cases, the prior approval of the SEC.